Fire and rescue services

 If you enter Peru overland from Ecuador, you must make sure your passport is stamped with a Peruvian entry stamp at the local immigration office.
 You may need to ask for directions to the immigration office.
 Most people crossing the border with Ecuador enter Peru through Aguas Verdes (Tumbes region).
 If your passport is not stamped at the border with Ecuador, you can have it stamped at the Immigration Office in the city of Tumbes.

-If you haven't arranged an entry stamp to evidence your entry, you'll need to apply for an exit or expulsion order at the Immigration Office in Lima.
-You won't be allowed to leave Peru by air without this, and these orders may prevent you from re-entering Peru for up to 10 years.
+If you haven't arranged an entry stamp to evidence your entry at land borders or seaports, you'll need to apply for an exit or expulsion order at the Immigration Office in Lima.
+You won't be allowed to leave Peru without this, and these orders may prevent you from re-entering Peru for up to 10 years.

 If you're travelling through the US, you must meet US entry and transit requirements.